morse-simulator/morse/doc/morse/user/builder.rst

 ++++++++++++++++++++++++++++

 A robot needs informations about it's location, and to apply some movements.
-There are different way to achieve this, in our example, we will use a ``Pose`` sensor and a ``Motion`` controller 'v-omega'.
+There are different ways to achieve this, in our example, we will use a ``Pose`` sensor and a ``Motion`` controller 'v-omega'.

 .. code-block:: python